Research in 3D printing technologies and design methods

 Areas of Interest

-Faculty and student researchers at the AMP Research Lab have a wide range of interests and experiences.
+Faculty and student researchers have a wide range of interests and experiences.
 Anything in the field of Additive Manufacturing is fair game!
 Some topics that we are currently exploring or have worked on in the past include:

 - Effect of weld parameters and chemical composition on material properties in metal powder-bed-fusion (PBF) processes